How to Restrict User Access to Downloadable Files in WordPress

 Pro tip: Head over to Files > Settings > Shortcode to customize the look and feel of the front-end file library.

 By now, we’ve created a front-end downloadable file library that users can access to download files to their device.
-Next, we’ll use the Passster plugin to restrict user access to the downloadable files.
+Now we open the file and limiting the access to specific users (by e-mail) or user roles:

 By restricting user access to downloadable files in WordPress, you can rest assured that only authorized users are able to access the files and resources you upload to your website.